xVanTuring/cquant/README.md

 cmake-js -r node -v 10.0.0 rebuild # for node
 ```
 And of course if you use `electron-prebuild` make sure you add the `cache file` mentioned before
-## Async!
-This package is real async, and also very fast

 ## TODO
 * add para for subsampling